 As a visitor you will not have to worry about crowds.
 There are 18 volcanic basalt islands all inhabited except one.
 People live in 130 different quaint rural villages and small towns the larges being the capital Tórshavn (pop.
 22,000) with plenty of brightly painted houses.
 The capital city is nestled in the middle of the archipelago on the larges island Streymoy.

-There are 18 islands separated by narrow straits and both deep and shallow water.
+All 18 islands are separated by narrow straits and both deep and shallow water.
 One island, Lítla Dímun, is unpopulated and one island, Koltur, is populated by only a single man!

 People in the Faroe Islands have their own language.
 The Faroese language is a powerful bond that ties the Faroese people together.